-Your final proposal which will be evaluated by me is due Mar 30 at the start of class.
-This proposal should be submitted to TURNITIN electronically through Quercus.
-TURNITIN will time stamp your submissions so please do not submit late.
-A printed version should be brought to class.
+Your final proposal which will be evaluated by me is due Nov 24 at the start of class.
+This proposal should be submitted to Ouriginal electronically through Quercus.
 This copy should be double spaced but can be printed double sided.

 First, some background information on this program.
-Turnitin.com is a tool that assists in detecting textual similarities between compared works i.e.: it is an electronic resource that assists in the detection and deterrence of plagiarism.
-The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com web site.
+Ouriginal is a tool that assists in detecting textual similarities between compared works i.e.: it is an electronic resource that assists in the detection and deterrence of plagiarism.
+You can find a link on Quercus to the plagiarism detection tab for more information.

-"Normally, students will be required to submit their course essays to Turnitin.com for a review of textual similarity and detection of possible plagiarism.
-In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
-The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com web site"
+"Normally, students will be required to submit their course essays to the University's plagiarism detection tool for a review of textual similarity and detection of possible plagiarism.
+In doing so, students will allow their essays to be included as source documents in the tool's reference database, where they will be used solely for the purpose of detecting plagiarism.
+The terms that apply to the University's use of this tool are described on the Centre for Teaching Support & Innovation web site (https://uoft.me/pdt-faq)".

-Psychology Department Missed Term Work Policy, WINTER 2021
+Psychology Department Missed Term Work Policy, FALL 2021